about us

 Musicians enjoy house concerts because they get 100% of the proceeds, they get to meet (and sell CDs to) a new audience, and they get to play before an attentive, relaxed audience.
 For the audience, it's an unusual opportunity to hear the music up close, to meet the performers and get them to sign their CDs, and of course it's a great social evening of friends and neighbors.

 House concerts can vary in almost every respect, but there is usually a "suggested donation" in the fifteen to twenty dollar range.
 This goes directly to the performer so that your home can in no way be construed as a venue or a business.
-Most concerts aren't publicized except by phone, and they're usually by invitation only - like any gathering of friends in your home.
-Usually, though, the musician will at least post the gig on their schedule, sometimes with a contact email.
-Directions to the house are never publicly posted, but are given only when reservations are taken.
-And most hosts find that advance tickets or pre-paid reservations make planning the event much easier.
-Knocking a few dollars off the admission price for advance orders will help encourage advance sales.
+Like any gathering of friends in your home, house concerts aren't publicized except by email or phone, and they're usually by invitation only.
+We may post the date and the city on our concert calendar, but your name and contact information is never used.
+Most hosts find that pre-paid reservations are essential for planning.
+Knocking a few dollars off the admission price for advance reservations will help encourage advance sales, so you know exactly how many people to expect.

 What do I need to do?

 Presenting a house concert is about as much work as hosting any other party.
-Arrange a date, figure how many people you can comfortably accommodate and where you can procure sufficient seating (asking people to bring their own, or borrowing a few folding chairs from your church is common).
-Then comes the important step of getting e-mails, flyers or postcards out to friends, family, and coworkers.
-We're happy to provide promotional materials or even tickets if you like.
+Arrange a date, and figure how many people you can comfortably accommodate (asking people to bring their own chairs, or borrowing a few folding chairs from your church is common).
+Then comes the important step of inviting friends, family, and co-workers.

 Food and beverages are a nice touch, but entirely optional.
 You can offer wine and cheese, ask everyone to bring brownies, have a potluck supper beforehand, make it BYOB, or even get the kids to set up a lemonade stand.
 Try to keep it simple, though - the point of the evening is music.
 Make sure in addition to being a good host you can enjoy the performance yourself.